needle-mirror/com.unity.tiny/Documentation~/module-core2d.md

 ### Sorting Sprites

-By default, Tiny Mode orders sprites according to the Z axis.
+By default, DOTS Mode orders sprites according to the Z axis.
 You can use the following components to change this behavior:

 - Use the [LayerSorting](#layersorting) component to place sprites on the specified Unity sorting layer or in the specified order.
 The LayerSorting component is ofter used to sort background sprites with foreground sprites.
 This component enables you to have as many sorting layers as you want.
 - Use the [SortingGroup](#sortinggroup) component to group sprites together within a hierarchy.
 This component prevents multi-sprite objects from conflicting their ordering with other multi-sprite objects.
 - Use the [Camera2DAxisSort](#camera2daxissort) component to modify the default `(0, 0, 1)` sort axis of cameras.
 This component orders sprites along the Y axis to create a fake perspective effect where lower Y sprites appear on top of higher Y sprites.

-Tiny Mode uses the same priority as Unity for these different sorting components:
+DOTS Mode uses the same priority as Unity for these different sorting components:

 1. Sort by [LayerSorting](#layersorting) layer.
 If it's a tie, then:
 2. Sort by [LayerSorting](#layersorting) order.
 If it's a tie, then: